 1, Baoding (in Hebei province)

-2, Xingtai (in Hebei province, a city experienced a massive earthquake with more 8,000 casualties in 1966)
+2, Xingtai (in Hebei province, a city experienced a massive earthquake with more than 8,000 casualties in 1966)

 3, Shijiazhuang (the capital city of Hebei province)